bojanpopic/developer.joomlatools.com/extensions/logman/translations.md

 #Translations

-LOGman provides a simple yet porweful system for translating activity messages, leveraged through our own translator which sits on top of Joomla's translation system.
+LOGman provides a simple yet powerful system for translating activity messages, leveraged through our own translator which sits on top of Joomla's translation system.

 The override system is designed so that the most specific keys are given higher privilege over the more generic ones.